himbriminn/cmbeam/content/projects/_index.md

 The science goals of future CMB experiments, in particular 4th-generation satellites planning to supersede Planck, call for an unprecedented control of systematic effects.
 A significant population of potential systematics effects is related to optics.
 The CMB community is therefore particularly interested in understanding how best to design mm-wavelength telescopes that can observe the CMB without generating false B-mode signals that would prevent us from reaching our science goals.

-A large component of our work is devoted to the development of realistic optical models for mm-wavelength telescopes.
-With accurate models, we can understand how optical non-idealities limit our ability to study minute polarization signals in the cosmic microwave background.
-Our group has recently written a few papers on this topic (see [1809.05034](https://arxiv.org/abs/1809.05034), [1911.13153](https://arxiv.org/abs/1911.13153), and [2012.10437](https://arxiv.org/abs/2012.10437)).
-Our work would be classified somewhere between experiment, instrument design, and data analysis.

 The faint cosmological signals that we want to probe call for mind-boggling detector sensitivities.
 These receiver sensitivity goals cannot be achieved without strong research and development efforts that combine models of cryogenics, optics, detectors, and readout.
 This leads to nice synergies with next-generation ultra sensitive dark matter, neutrino, and axion detection experiments.
 I am co-I of a VR Research Environment to develop new ideas to search for axion dark matter (see http://axiondm.fysik.su.se/).